mahermorsi/TSM-Audio-Processing/README.md

 ## Outline

 1. **Download the WSOLA function**:
-   - Obtain `wsola.m` from [Audiolabs TSM Toolbox](https://www.audiolabs-erlangen.de/resources/MIR/TSMtoolbox/) or from the course site as `wsola_TSM.m`.
+   - Obtain `wsola.m` from [Audiolabs TSM Toolbox](https://www.audiolabs-erlangen.de/resources/MIR/TSMtoolbox/).
-   - Downloading the entire package is not necessary.
+   - Download the whole package, and add its path to the project.

 2. **Test OLA and WSOLA** using different inputs as detailed in the "Experiments and Plots" section.